 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are a UK employer or company and you employ migrant workers you must ensure that you are doing so legally.
-If you are employing illegal immigrants or foreign workers without a Sponsor Licence or allow them to work without a valid UK visa you could receive a UK Civil Penalty.
 This penalty comes directly from the Home Office and comes in the form of a written warning and a monetary fine.
-If you receive a Civil Penalty it must be quickly responded to in order to avoid further penalties.
+If you receive a UK Civil Penalty it must be quickly responded to in order to avoid further penalties.

-Our highly-qualified immigration lawyers can help you if you have received, or are worried about receiving, a Civil Penalty.
+Our highly-qualified immigration lawyers can help you if you have received, or are worried about receiving a Civil Penalty.
 At IAS, we offer exclusive Immigration Consultancy and Immigration Audit services.
 These services identify and solve any issues with your business’ HR practices.
-This will ensure that the Home Office does not give you a Civil Penalty for bad sponsorship practices in the future.
-These services also include an immediate assessment, if you have already received a penalty for employing illegal immigrants from the Home Office, to see if you can appeal.
-Your lawyer can also act as your legal representative if your appeal is taken to a Tribunal.
+We also offer full representation should you be looking to appeal a Civil Penalty.
+Contact us now on 0333 363 8577 or make an enquiry online to speak to a lawyer.

-If you have received a Civil Penalty, there are three courses of action which you can choose to take:
+If you have received a Civil Penalty, there are three courses of action you can take:

 The Home Office has a strict 28 day deadline.
 Because of this it is important to bear in mind that you will need to make a decision within this time frame to avoid incurring further penalties.